Category: Team Kiddom

 Kiddom’s mission is to build technology that unlocks the potential of all teachers and learners.
 In fact, we believe it takes a village to raise a child.

 Dear Educators, For many of you, the 2016–2017 school year has come to a close.
 On behalf of the Kiddom team, thank you for your passion and your service to students.
 We’re incredibly grateful you trusted Kiddom in your classroom.
-The Kiddom team celebrates the end of the 2016–2017 school year with you.
-This […]
+This year, Kiddom got a major facelift.
+Based on feedback from teachers like you, we […]

 When I was thirteen, I met a person who would redefine what I expected from a teacher.
 And for this, I consider myself very fortunate.
 I have had many teachers who cared about me, but no one influenced me as much as Fernando Acosta.
 For context, I did secondary education in a brand-new school […]